Stretching high-attaining young people

 We also sell books which can help students to prepare for our Challenges.

 Scoring rules for the British Mathematical Olympiad Round 2 are as follows:

 - Each question, which require full written solutions, is worth 10 points

 - Marks awarded depend on the clarity of the participants Mathematical presentation.
 We advise working in rough first, then writing up your best attempt

 - One or two complete solutions will gain far more credit than partial attempts for all four questions

-The top 25% of scorers receive a Certificate of Distinction; the next 45% receive a Certificate of Merit.
+The top scoring students will receive a Certificate of Distinction or a Certificate of Merit depending on their score.
 Each qualifying student receives a Certificate of Qualification or Participation depending on their entry route.

 The 2021 award thresholds were:

 Distinction 11+.
 In 2021 the top scoring 26% of students achieved this award.

 Merit 7+.
 In 2021 the next top scoring 23% of students achieved this award.